 New York City is not the center of the universe.
 Recognizing that it contains the most complex issues facing any community in the nation should put it there.
 Notwithstanding this desire, a conservative and narrow view toward solutions prevails.
 There are progressive answers to injustice, and for many, they are well known, yet this knowledge alone fails to lead us toward resolving the difficulties of implementation.
 Another form of action is required.
 Is this something that might be available in the four-year implementation plan outlined in the “New Comprehensive Planning Framework?”
 It is time to take a patient look at the possibilities of accountability.RLC-OCCUPY

 The New York City Council launched an idea called “Planning Together” in December 2020.
-So far, we offer a two–maybe a three-part examination of the concept.
-The first part uses the GOS-3P-RE™ format to develop a review that accepts the statement of “the problem” as well defined.
+So far, we offer a two–maybe a multiple-part examination of the concept.
+Part One uses the GOS-3P-RE™ format to develop a review that accepts or rejects the statement of “the problem” as well defined.
 That is, NYC does not have a comprehensive plan, and it needs one to fix the current chaos and a boatload of new problems just over the horizon that need a long-term view.
 Call it the “first agreement.”

 The second part will critique the bias and questions developed in part one, and the assumptions built into the problem.
 This analysis will offer suggestions and decide whether our natural period of skepticism can become the leverage required to support the work outlined in the New Comprehensive Planning Framework (NCPF) Report (it should be the Long Term Comprehensive Plan (LTCP), but the authorizing legislation will be tabled.
 Requiring, authorizing such a thing as a comprehensive long-term plan (here) is moot in an election year.
 Still, the long look is important, the question is how vital.
 Again, here is the Full Report a link to the Legislation, and here is a link to a pdf-plain language summary.
 The term MEGO should come to mind for “my eyes glaze over.”

 The legislation represents one final public decision – a comprehensive long-term plan is needed.
 Imagine the law has passed, the plan will be launched and an LTCP will be sent to the Council for approval in about three years.
 As the saying goes if it is authorized, how well will it be allotted?